Council tax discounts

 If you are eligible for a discount, you'll need to apply to get it.

-You might also qualify for money off your council tax bill based on your household income.
+You might also qualify for a Council Tax reduction if you have a low household income.
 Unlike the discounts mentioned above (which apply regardless of where you live), each council operates its own reduction scheme – meaning the size of any reduction and the qualifying criteria vary by local authority.

 You're on a low income and/or benefits